How to smell your own breath. Self-test for halitosis (bad breath).

 After about 10 to 15 minutes of warming it up, open the baggie and take a whiff.
 The odor from the scrapings should be amplified several levels by the treatment.

-Hopefully what you find won’t be too bad.
+Hopefully what your sniff test found out wasn’t too bad.
 But don’t be too surprised if you find out differently.
 The spoon test with baggie-treatment amplification is a pretty good evaluation.

 So now you know, that’s what you smell like to others.